Configuring an MFA policy for strong authentication

 Auto Enrollment: Auto Enrollment means that the user can authenticate from an unpaired device, and the successful authentication results in the pairing of the device for MFA.
 To enable, select the checkbox.

-To allow automatic enrollment even if the user does not have any existing paired devices, go to the authentication policy that you created.
+To allow automatic enrollment even if the user doesn’t have any existing paired devices, go to the authentication policy that you created.
 In the MFA step, verify that None or Incompatible Methods is set to Bypass.
 Learn more in Editing an authentication policy.

 -

-Device Authorization: When enabled, the trusted device handles the authentication automatically, and no user involvement is required.
+Device Authorization: When enabled, the trusted device handles the authentication automatically without user involvement.
 This automatic mechanism is used only if the user is requesting access from the same device.
 To enable, select the checkbox.

 Select the Device Authorization checkbox and then choose one of the following options for Extra Verification: